cameraui/sdk/go/docs/api/camera.md

 	func (d *CameraDevice) OnPropertyChange(properties ...string) *Observable[PropertyChangeEvent]

 OnPropertyChange returns an Observable that emits when any of the specified camera properties change.
-Uses Pairwise \+ MergeMap \+ Filter on cameraSubject \(consistent with Node/Python SDKs\).

 <a name="CameraDevice.OnSensorAdded"></a>
 ### func \(\*CameraDevice\) OnSensorAdded